BREAKING! Permanent Nationwide Block of Short Barreled Rifle & Pistol Brace Rule Pushed Forward!

 What is the current status of the ATF's pistol brace rule?

-The DOJ has dropped its appeal in the Mock case, allowing a previous court order vacating the rule nationwide to stand for now.
-However, the legal battle continues as organizations push for a permanent injunction against future enforcement.
+The DOJ has dropped its Fifth Circuit appeal in the Mock case, allowing Judge O'Connor's nationwide vacatur of the ATF's pistol brace rule to stand for now.
+However, legal challenges continue as organizations push for a permanent injunction.

 Why are Gun Owners of America (GOA) and Texas seeking a permanent injunction?

-GOA and Texas want to prevent the ATF or future administrations from ever enforcing pistol brace restrictions.
-They argue a permanent injunction is necessary to protect gun owners from potentially flawed legal interpretations of the NFA.
+GOA and Texas aim to prevent the ATF or future administrations from ever enforcing pistol brace restrictions based on current NFA interpretations.
+They argue that without a permanent injunction, the ATF could still attempt enforcement through subjective statutory interpretation.

-What is the next step in the legal challenge regarding pistol braces?
+What is the next step in the legal battle over pistol braces?

-The court has ordered further briefing on whether the issue is moot or if a permanent injunction is needed.
-The ATF must file a motion to dismiss, and GOA/Texas will respond, clarifying the administration's long-term stance.
+The court has ordered further briefing on whether the pistol brace issue is moot or if a permanent injunction is warranted.
+The ATF must file a motion to dismiss, and GOA/Texas will respond, which may reveal the administration's long-term stance.

 Related News